bstenm/react_state_management_route-planner/README.md

 ### Note on performance

 We request the elevation data each time a new waypoint is chosen/updated.
-It slightly delays the showing fo the marker but that is negligible and worth it as the elevation data is valuable information for a cross country route.
+It slightly delays the showing of the marker but that is negligible and worth it as the elevation data is valuable information for a cross country route.

 ### Note on test writing style